 Curbside: Newspapers & magazines bundled with twine put at curb.
 Corrugated cardboard flattened and bundled with twine.
 Mixed paper and junk mail tied or put in paper bags at curb.
-Commingled: paper milk & juice cartons empty aerosol cans, plastic bottles & jars, 1 and 2 plastics only, aluminum cans/foil/pie plates, glass bottles & jars, steel/tin cans.
+Commingled: paper milk & juice cartons empty aerosol cans, plastic bottles & jars, mixed 1-7 plastics, aluminum cans/foil/pie plates, glass bottles & jars, steel/tin cans.

 Styrofoam is not accepted.

 Township of Cranford pickups are rain or shine on alternating Tuesdays.
 Place your recyclables at curbside by 7:00 AM on the scheduled day or the night before pickup.

 THE FOLLOWING ELECTRONICS ARE NOW ACCEPTED AT THE CONSERVATION CENTER:

 COMPUTERS, TVs, DVDs, VCRs, RADIOS, HI-FI STERIO, HOME THEATER, HANDHELDS, FAXES, PRINTERS, SMALL COPIERS, SOFTWARE-BASED GAMES, EBOOKS, AND INTERNET APPLIANCES

 Permit required for: grass, brush, yard waste.
 Proof of residency & permit required for drop off.